 You can use a different thermometer to observe the temperature changes since the ones attached to the heaters don’t always provide the most accurate details.

 Besides the heater, the betta tank needs the right substrate.
-The substrate is essential for the tank environment and serves several roles.
+Bettas can survive without substrate, but substrate can provide some additional benefits for the tank environment and serves several roles.

 For instance, it creates breeding and colonizing grounds for bacteria essential for biological filtration.
 It also provides the fish a pleasant habitat (where it can burrow and hide) and reduces reflection within the aquarium that can stress your pet.